typemeta/context/README.md

 ### Specialisations

 The generic type parameter `T` in the extractor interfaces specifies the type of the extracted value.
-Currently Java generic types do not support primitive types (byte, int etc) directly, which means their boxed equivalents (Byte, Integer, ...) must be used.
+Currently Java generic types do not support primitive types (byte, int, etc) directly, which means their boxed equivalents (Byte, Integer, ...) must be used.
 This introduces the possibility of null values, as well as a slight performance overhead.
 If the value being extracted can never be null then there exists specialised equivalents of the extractor interfaces,